 dressing up, story telling, building cubbies, messy play, painting/collage,

 singing and dancing, playing games, reading, cooking, water and sand play and

 obstacle courses.
 Some educators extend children's learning and socialising in larger groups through outings to to parks, libraries and our FDC facilitated play sessions.

 Experiences may be initiated or led by a

 child whereas others will be planned and offer intentional teaching by an

 educator.
-Educators base their educational program on an approved learning framework, this helps prepare children in all aspects of their learning and development as focuses on addressing the developmental needs, interests and experiences of each child, while taking into account individual differences.
+Educators base their educational program on approved learning frameworks, this helps prepare children in all aspects of their wellbeing, learning and development as focuses on addressing the developmental needs, interests and experiences of each child, while taking into account individual differences.

-There are 2 nationally approved learning frameworks which outline practices that support and promote children’s learning:
+There are 2 nationally approved learning frameworks which outline practices and outcomes for children:

 Belonging, Being and Becoming: The Early Years Learning Framework for Australia (EYLF) (for young children from birth to five years of age)